aflemm/andrew-website/content/projects/sheet.md

 For as simple as it is, Sheet has a few tricks up its sleeve:
 - Maintains a log of your history, so you can recover discarded sheets
 - Syncs all data to iCloud
+	- Stay tuned for a companion iOS app

 - Exports the current sheet, or entire history to text files
 - Keyboard shortcuts for most evey action
 - Customizable:
   - Window size
   - Window behaviour
   - Font size
   - Font style
   - Keyboard shortcuts

 To try the beta, download the app from the version links below ⬇️